How to answer "My worst midnight snack habit..." on Tinder

 Should I copy my Hinge or Bumble snack answer to Tinder?+

 Trim it.
-Hinge and Bumble allow 2–3 sentences with a small reflective clause; the Tinder version is one sentence with no reflection.
-If your other-app answer ends with a '... and honestly I'm at peace with it' or a 'taught me to' clause, cut that — it Bumble-codes the profile and ages you up by five years.
+Hinge and Bumble allow a small reflective clause; the Tinder version is one sentence with no reflection.
+Drop any '... and honestly I'm at peace with it' tag — that Bumble-codes the profile and ages you up.

 Is naming junk food a bad answer for this prompt?+

 No — junk food is the whole shape of the prompt.
-The failure mode is the wellness flip ('berries and yogurt') which refuses the 'worst' framing, or the shameful-overshare quantity ('a whole sleeve of Oreos every night') which makes the answer too heavy for the prompt's playful contract.
-Specific junk food, one piece of texture, no quantity flex.
+Failure modes are the wellness flip ('berries and yogurt') that refuses the 'worst' framing, or the shameful-overshare quantity ('a whole sleeve every night') that's too heavy for the playful contract.